jtghph/PojavTracking/README.md

 # PojavLauncher
 A Minecraft: Java Edition launcher for Android based from Boardwalk.
-Support up-to Minecraft 1.12
+Support up-to Minecraft but not above 21w08b

 # Source code
 Not yet, this repository currently for bug tracking.